-8 FOCUS AREAS STRATEGIC INITIATIVES PROGRESS & ACHIEVEMENTS Attaining a Return on Equity (ROE) of a 100% Continued to implement the Business Efficiency Transformation (BET) Programme for improved process efficiency and cost savings.
+8 FOCUS AREAS STRATEGIC INITIATIVES PROGRESS & ACHIEVEMENTS Attaining a Return on Equity (ROE) of a 100% • Continued to implement the Business Efficiency Transformation (BET) Programme for improved process efficiency and cost savings.
 Maintained a healthy liquidity position, recording liquidity ratios above the regulatory threshold.
-Accumulated cost savings of &gt;300 million from FY201 to FY2020, with an additional &gt;RM100 million in saving for FY2021.
-Capitals: (5) Material Matters: Stakeholders: Sharpening Our Segment Play Structured differentiated value propositions to best serve specific segments across the Group, including: Affluent Segment: AmSignature Priority Banking, AmOnline's self-service Wealth feature.
+Accumulated cost savings of >300 million from FY2018 to FY2020, with an additional >RM100 million in savings for FY2021.
+Capitals: 6 Material Matters: Stakeholders: 2 Sharpening Our Segment Play Structured differentiated value propositions to best serve specific segments across the Group, including: Affluent Segment: AmSignature Priority Banking, AmOnline's self-service Wealth feature.
 SME Segment: BizHub SME Marketplace, AmBank BizRACE, SME-in-a-Box.
-Achieved a 4% growth in the Affluent segment, with a astounding 48% YoY Retail wealth management fees.
-Received RM60.0 million worth of investments throug AmOnline's Wealth feature (as of March 2021).
-Expanded the SME client base within Retail and Busine Banking, which grew by 4% and 17%, respectively.
-Capitals: Material Matters: Stakeholders: Delivering Holistic Customer Value Proposition Leveraging a Collaborative Culture and Partnerships Internally, we continue to drive LOBs' cross-collaboration through strategic taskforces, data and insights-driven expansion of network and net-worth across individual and business segments.
-The cross-LOBs initiatives include: Road to Capital Market (Business Banking &amp; Investment Banking).
-Main Banker Strategy (MBS) (Retail Banking &amp; Business Banking).
+Achieved a 4% growth in the Affluent segment, with an astounding 48% YoY Retail wealth management fees.
+Received RM60.0 million worth of investments through AmOnline's Wealth feature (as of March 2021).
+Expanded the SME client base within Retail and Business Banking, which grew by 4% and 17%, respectively.
+Capitals: 🚱 🛞 Material Matters: Stakeholders: Delivering Holistic Customer Value Proposition Leveraging a Collaborative Culture and Partnerships Internally, we continue to drive LOBs' cross-collaboration through strategic taskforces, data and insights-driven expansion of network and net-worth across individual and business segments.
+The cross-LOBs initiatives include: Road to Capital Market (Business Banking & Investment Banking).
+Main Banker Strategy (MBS) (Retail Banking & Business Banking).
 Established cross-industry partnerships to address customer acquisition and journey.
 These partnerships include: Maxis: Harnessed data-driven insights to deliver tailored customer offerings.
 SME-in-a-Box: bundled proposition with telco and financing facilities for SMEs. mTAP: a secure contactless payment solution that uses mobile devices as a payment acceptance terminal.
 BonusLink: Rolled out a converged loyalty programme (together with Shell and Parkson, collectively the shareholders of Bonuskad Loyalty Sdn Bhd) to deliver better value and experience to its members, partner merchants, and employees with the e-wallet proposition and points-to-currency feature.
-Completed 10 deals in FY2021 under the Road to Capit Market initiative.
-MBS aims to bring greater and more holistic value propositions to both SME customers and their employed 45 Business Banking customers have signed up, wire close to 2,000 employees enrolled for a payroll accourting the Enabled businesses to go digital with AmBank-Max collaboration coupled with a government grant for devict financing; assisting more than 5,000 SMEs through SM in-a-Box.
-Attained a distribution footprint expansion through BonusLink, with close to 150 merchant partners on it platform.
-Built extensive cross-industry ecosystem with establishing global and local players to offer customers a moseamless experience: a) Partnership with Merchantrade to launch the Hybroe-wallet, first in the market cross border, multi-current payment solution. b) Strategic partnership with government agencies in Ministry of International Trade and Industry (MIT Malaysia External Trade Development Corporation (MDEC) and Jabatan Kemajuan Islam Malaysia (JAKIM) and indust experts.
+Completed 10 deals in FY2021 under the Road to Capital Market initiative.
+MBS aims to bring greater and more holistic value propositions to both SME customers and their employees.
+45 Business Banking customers have signed up, with close to 2,000 employees enrolled for a payroll account.
+Enabled businesses to go digital with AmBank-Maxis collaboration coupled with a government grant for device financing; assisting more than 5,000 SMEs through SME-in-a-Box.
+Attained a distribution footprint expansion through BonusLink, with close to 150 merchant partners on its platform.
+Built extensive cross-industry ecosystem with established global and local players to offer customers a more seamless experience: Partnership with Merchantrade to launch the Hybrid e-wallet, first in the market cross border, multi-currency payment solution.
+Strategic partnership with government agencies ie. Ministry of International Trade and Industry (MITI), Malaysia External Trade Development Corporation (MATRADE), Halal Development Corporation (MDEC) and Jabatan Kemajuan Islam Malaysia (JAKIM) and industry experts.
 Assisted more than 300 SMEs with the adoption of IR4.0, digitalisation and halal certification.
 Capitals: Material Matters: Stakeholders: Pushing Capital-Light Revenue Further developed our Foreign Exchange (FX) franchise by leveraging the Group's distribution footprint.
-Enhanced our cash management capabilities through digital collection and payment solutions.
-Recorded a 26.4% YoY growth in FX revenue.
-Capitals: Material Matters: Stakeholders:
+Enhanced our cash management capabilities through digital collection and payment solutions. • Recorded a 26.4% YoY growth in FX revenue.
+Capitals: (5) Material Matters: Stakeholders: